 if any restrictions are imposed on the dealing in securities held in the relevant Trading Securities Accounts and/or with cash funds held in the relevant Bank Accounts;

-if cash are held in Bank accounts and has been levied or seized;
+if cash funds held in Bank accounts have been seized;

 if transactions in the Bank account are suspended.

-As soon as the Clearing House becomes aware of the cessation of the circumstances that caused the Clearing Participant’s access to clearing services to be suspended, the Clearing House may resume the Clearing Participant’s access to clearing services.
+As soon as the Clearing House becomes aware of the cessation of the circumstances that caused the Clearing Participant’s access to clearing services to be suspended, the Clearing House shall resume the Clearing Participant’s access to clearing services.

 The Clearing House may discontinue a Clearing Participant’s access to clearing services in any of the following circumstances: